microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 **Summary**: Two-dimensional attention map (heatmaps) on slates.
 Recording & Replaying Eye Tracking data.

-## To show or not to show an Eye Cursor?
-For your HoloLens 2 apps, we recommend to *not* show an eye cursor, as this has shown to easily distract users and break the magic for instinctively having a system react to your intentions.
-However, in some situations having the option to turn on an eye cursor is very helpful for identfying why the system is not reacting as expected.

 ---
 [Back to "Eye Tracking in the MixedRealityToolkit"](/Documentation/EyeTracking/EyeTracking_Main.md)